katiesangpark/100-DAYS-OF-CODE/README.md

 ### Day 37: November 15, 2018

-**Today's Progress:**
-1. Intro to Data Science in Python(Coursera): WEEK 2 programming assignment Passed.(Analysis of data & Programming in Pandas)
+**Today's Progress:** Intro to Data Science in Python(Coursera) - WEEK 2 programming assignment Passed.(Analysis of data & Programming in Pandas)

 **Thoughts:** It was great oppportunity for me to try pandas programming by this assignment.